webexpress-framework/WebExpress/docs/glossary.md

 **Wizard** *(WebApp)*: A wizard is the step by step variant of the form family.
 It keeps a model for each step, guards moving between steps, and saves progress step by step.

 **WQL (WebExpress Query Language)** *(WebIndex)*: WQL is the query language for searching indexed items.
 A parser turns a WQL text into a plan that filters, sorts and groups the results.
 WQL text shows up in the browser, for example in search boxes, and is understood and run on the server.

+**Writing surface** *(WebApp)*: A writing surface is a control that changes what a ViewState shows rather than only displaying it: a quickfilter, a search or WQL prompt, a form or a comment composer.
+Bound with `Resource<TResource>()` and `Model(...)`, it writes a value into the shared state and re-queries the resource, so every control that renders that resource re-renders.
+It is the write counterpart to a ViewState binding, and it is why the `BindSearch` and `BindFilter` control-to-control wires are needed only for a standalone surface.
+A writing surface keeps its own service islands, because it still loads its own data (filter definitions, suggestions) or submits through its own service.

 ---